-As already mentioned it will feel better with rest, but as soon extra activities are played, the pain can back as strong as.
+As mentioned, it will feel better with rest, but as soon extra activities are played, the pain can back as strong as.

-Remedial Massage and or Myotherapy treatment can help in targeting the painful area, stimulating an immune system response, and so boosting the recovery process.
+Remedial Massage and or Myotherapy treatment can help target the painful area, stimulate an immune system response, and boost the recovery process.

-Also, along with the hands-on deep tissue work, mobilisation is a great way to reduce the tension in the ankle joint and so improving the functionality of the muscles.
+Also, along with the hands-on deep tissue work, mobilisation is a great way to reduce the tension in the ankle joint and improve the muscles’ functionality.

 After treatment, Giovanni will give you some exercises to take home.

-Those exercises would ensure keeping the area tension free, improve the joining mobility and follow strengthen the area.
+Those exercises would keep the area tension free, improve the joining mobility and strengthen the area.